Sunday, October 6, 2024

 "...
 Today's parents not only have to rock their career and raise their children, they also have to make sure that their bub eats avocado, scores well, excels in a sport, and knows how to speak at least one foreign language.
 To top this, parents have to monitor screen-time, keep theirs kids safe online, and work on their emotional growth without losing their own temper as "gentle parenting" is the trend du jour.
 The stress is not caused by the child or the parent.
 The stress is caused by the reality not meeting expectations."

 My first reaction after reading this section was a big laugh, at myself and at my clan of fellow modern parents.
 My son is just about to turn 8 now.
 He did his kindergarten in a very good corporate-brand pre-school.
-For his primary education, we researched a lot only to enrol him into the branded International Board (IB) accredited school in which most of the kids of our apartment had enrolled.
+Post preschool, for his primary education, we researched a lot only to enrol him into the branded International Board (IB) accredited school in which most of the kids of our apartment had enrolled.
 The choice of the pre-school was simpler and easier.
-The pre-school had a tie-up with my Employer, so we had to pay a nominal fee for a highly-rated, expensive, and a very nicely crafted and likable curriculum.
-Also, the pre-school's corporate branch was located inside my workplace campus, so we were more reassured of regular checks and immediate attendance to our little bundle of joy whenever he needed us.
+The pre-school had a tie-up with my Employer, so we had to pay a nominal fee for a highly-rated, expensive, and a thoughtfully crafted curriculum.
+Also, the pre-school's corporate branch was located inside my workplace campus, so we were reassured of regular checks and immediate attendance to our little bundle of joy whenever he needed us.
 Logic vs influence debate on our choice of the primary school has been avoided for the good.
 The reasons for this avoidance may become implicit, maybe by the end of this post.

 Apart from the high-rated schooling, my son is blessed (both parentally and financially) to have already enrolled for and having tried to learn following additional skills.
 We, his modern parents, believed that these would help him achieve more and faster in life: